AlibabaCloudDocs/cfw/intl.en-US/Pricing and Service Activation/Purchase Cloud Firewall.md

     -   **Enterprise Edition**: 2 to 200
     -   **Ultimate Edition**: 5 to 500 |
-    |**Log Audit**|Specifies whether to enable the Log Audit \(Log Analysis\) feature.By default, Cloud Firewall retains logs of the last seven days.
-If you want to store logs of more than seven days or meet specific classified protection requirements, we recommend that you enable the Log Audit feature.
+    |**Log Analysis**|Specifies whether to enable the Log Analysis feature.By default, Cloud Firewall retains logs of the last seven days.
+If you want to store logs of more than seven days or meet specific classified protection requirements, we recommend that you enable the Log Analysis feature.

-The Log Audit feature allows Cloud Firewall to store logs of the last six months, which meets classified protection requirements.
+The Log Analysis feature allows Cloud Firewall to store logs of the last six months, which meets classified protection requirements.
 For more information, see [Overview](/intl.en-US/Logs/Log analysis/Overview.md). |
     |**Log Storage**|The log storage capacity of the Log Audit feature.
 Unit: GB.
 Valid values for each edition:    -   **Premium Edition**: 1000 to 100000
     -   **Enterprise Edition**: 3000 to 100000
     -   **Ultimate Edition**: 5000 to 100000